 Laundry is done weekly for you at the Nakavango Centre by our friendly housekeeping staff.
 Please ensure that all your items of clothing and towels are labelled with your name to prevent confusion and to ensure that you receive all your laundry back in your own laundry bag.
 Laundry bags are provided.

 The Nakavango Centre is connected to the internet via fibre optics.
 Volunteers have access to internet using Wi-Fi and can also buy local sim cards for cell phones in town or at the airport.

 The amount of working hours in an average day is 7-9 hours.
 However, some days may end up being longer due to the type of activity.
 Evenings are generally at leisure, unless nocturnal activities have been arranged by the co-ordinators – these nocturnal activities are generally very popular with our volunteers!

 Weekends are off-time, when volunteers can choose to either stay at Camp Nakavango, or explore the surrounding area of Victoria Falls and enjoy some of the diverse activities on offer.
-Should our volunteers wish to book an activity in Victoria Falls, your student co-ordinators and facility manager will be happy to advise you and assist you with the booking/s.
+Should our volunteers wish to book an activity in Victoria Falls, your co-ordinators and operations manager will be happy to advise you and assist you with the booking/s.

 Discounted rates on activities are arranged for our volunteers through specific operators!
 The following are just some of the activities on offer at Victoria Falls:

 - Upper Zambezi canoe trails (day trails or overnight trails)

 - Micro light flights (operate from Zambian side)